ebruchez/ebruchez.github.io/pages/computer-collection.md

 title: "Computer collection"
 ---

+TODO: indicate this is part of the Bruchez Collection (Typewriter and Computer Collections)
+TODO: also the Pietro Mascagni Collection

 # Computer collection

 ## Introduction

+*This page describes part of the Bruchez computer collection.*

 In addition to typewriters, I have been collecting vintage computers, teletypes, terminals, and a few other accessories for a while.
 Here is the current collection.